Astra (missile): Description

+Astra Mark-1

 Astra Mk-1 is 3.6 m long with a diameter of 178 mm and weighs 154 kg.
-It uses mid-course inertial guidance driven by fibre optic gyroscope with terminal guidance through active radar homing.
+It uses mid-course inertial guidance driven by fibre-optic gyroscope with terminal guidance through active radar homing.
 It is capable of receiving course corrections through a secure data link.
-The missile's active radar seeker, with a homing range of 25 km, was designed by Russia's Concern Morinformsystem-Agat but manufactured within India.
+The missile's active radar seeker, with a homing range of 25 km, was originally designed by Russia's Concern Morinformsystem-Agat for the R-77 missile but manufactured within India.
 The seeker can lock-on to a target with a radar cross section of 5 square metres from a distance of 15 km and enables off-boresight launches up to an angle of 45°.
-Some tests have been conducted in 2017 and 2018 using an indigenous seeker developed by Research Centre Imarat.
+Some tests in 2017 and 2018 validated an indigenous seeker replacing the earlier seeker.
+It is an improved active Ku, X band monopulse radio-frequency seeker developed by Research Center Imarat.